-It’s another beautiful day in Boston, a city which is fast becoming one of my all time favourites, and despite the toll that yesterday’s mammoth historical trek might have taken on my feet, today we will pretty much be leaving the city of Boston altogether, and venturing to neighbouring Cambridge, home of one of the world’s most famous and prestigious educational establishments.
-The mighty Harvard.
+It’s another beautiful day in Boston, a city which is fast becoming one of my favourites, and despite the toll that yesterday’s mammoth historical trek might have taken on my feet, today we will pretty much be leaving the city of Boston altogether… on foot.
+I’m venturing to neighbouring Cambridge, home of one of the world’s most famous and prestigious educational establishments the mighty Harvard.

 Apparently, the walk is 3.8 miles.
-One way.
+Each way.
 Better be bloody scenic, cause I am not wearing appropriate footwear.

 Then it’s across the Salt and Pepper Bridge.
 It’s actually called the Longfellow Bridge, but it looks like it’s supported by pepper pots, and that’s apparently what the locals call it too, so I shall copy them in this instance, because… when in Rome and all that.
 You also get nice views of the Boston skyline from it.

-If you were ever wondering where all of these are labs where the sinister goings-on occur in sci-fi movies… it’s this neck of the woods.
+If you were ever wondering where all of these are labs where the sinister goings-on occur in sci-fi/superhero movies… it’s this neck of the woods.

-And definitely this place ^ (Please don’t sue me for libel, Draper, I’m JOKING.
-Thanks)
+And definitely this place ^ (jk Draper, please don’t sue me for libel)